-Small business owner titles can go a long way in establishing yourself as a leader to colleagues, clients and customers—but what title should you choose?
+Small business owner titles can go a long way in establishing yourself as a leader to colleagues, clients, and customers—but what title should you choose?

 When you’re first starting your business, chances are, you’re wearing a lot of hats.
 You’re the business owner—but you’re also acting as the administrative assistant, the accounting manager, the marketing director…you get the picture.

-Let’s take a look at eight small business owner titles you might want to consider as you grow and scale your business.
+Let’s take a look at 15 job titles you might want to consider as you grow your business.

 What’s in a Name?
 Why Small Business Owner Titles Are Important

 First things first—before we jump into the different business titles to consider, let’s quickly cover why choosing the right business title is so important.

 There are a few reasons why nailing the perfect small business owner title is a must for you and your business, including: